 Migratory game birds include rails, doves, moorhens, woodcock, snipe, ducks and geese.

 Migratory game bird and waterfowl hunting dates are set by the U.S. Fish and Wildlife Service in cooperation with Indiana and other states.
-Dates are usually available mid- to late-August.
-Check DNR.IN.gov/fishwild/2713.htm for updates to migratory bird season dates.
+Dates are usually available in mid-August for early seasons and late August for regular and late waterfowl seasons.
+Check www.dnr.IN.gov/fishwild/2713.htm for updates to migratory bird season dates.

 State/Federal Regulation Reminders